ftcconsultoria/siscontRestaurantesV2/README.md

 order the application calculates `PDOC_VLR_TOTAL` automatically from the sum of its items.
 Each new order automatically stores the vendor contact from the logged user in the `CCOT_VEND_PK` column.
 These order records and their items are also synchronized with Supabase when using the sync screen.
+Each order includes a `PDOC_ESTADO_PEDIDO` column to track its status.
+New orders are saved with the value `CRIADO_MOBILE` and upon synchronization the status is changed to `ENVIADO_CLOUD`.
+Only orders in the `CRIADO_MOBILE` state (or with no status) are uploaded.

 The client form displays a map using the `google_maps_flutter` plugin, which has been upgraded to version 2.12.3.